therealOri/GCMlib/README.md

 <br />

 # Updates
-What has been updated as of | 12/15/22:
+What has been updated as of | 12/31/22:

-> - Nothing yet, Just commited files and created this repo.
+> - New KDF.
+Uisng Argon instead of scrypt.

 <br />
 <br />